 Ain’t nothing on the air waving the hatred we field

 Misheard lyrics are common enough.
 The last word being “field” made more sense to me because it would have been better writing (sorry, Alkaline Trio) and also because “hate” wasn’t one of my core emotions.
-Oh, I said it a lot, but what I used to call “hating” a thing, I’ve learned to more accurately represent as either exasperation or annoyance.
+Oh, I said it a lot, but what I used to call “hating” a thing, I’ve learned to more accurately represent as frustration.
 Fielding hate, however, was a thing I felt I did all the time.

 In short, they wrote one thing and I heard another because there is no way they could possibly have accounted for all the variables of me specifically.